Albany Law School

 A faculty member supervises the pro bono program.

 The Pro Bono Program is funded by the law school and grants.

 Faculty and Administrative Pro Bono

 A number of Albany Law faculty are involved in pro bono work and in many instances work closely with student pro bono interns.
-The following is a sampling of faculty involvement by interest area:

 We host an Annual Recognition Event for Students, Faculty Advisors, and Community Partners who do exemplary pro bono work.
 We also participate in Pro Bono Week/ Month with a series of concerted efforts on and off campus to expose students to the importance of pro bono work.